rahulmiddha/ti-tac-toe-game/README.md

 ### __Features__

-The game is played on a grid that has 3 squares by 3 squares.
+The game is played on a 3x3 grid.
-The choice is between player one i.e..
-"X" and second player "O".
+The players play with the traditional 'X' and 'O'.
-Players take turns putting their marks in empty squares.
+Players take turns putting their marks in empty squares on the grid.
-The first player to get 3 of her marks in a row
+The first player to get 3 of their marks in a row (vertical/horizontal/diagonal) wins.
-(up, down, across, or diagonally) is the winner.

 ### __Approach__

-The game is structured keeping in mind the analogy , Html(Bones) and css(skin) and JavaScript(brain) :
+The game is structured using the analogy -
+-- HTML(Bones)
+-- CSS(Skin)
+-- JavaScript(Brain)

-Steps for making the brain and connecting it to bones and skin :
+Steps for to make JavaScript connect to HTML and CSS:

 1. make click event
-2. make win sequence array
+2. make all winning sequence arrays
-3. make two empty arrays for pushing the values of clicks from playerOne and playerTwo.
+3. make two empty arrays for pushing the values of clicks - one for playerOne and one for playerTwo.
 4. make function for winning
 5. Function to find the winner.
 6. Function for the elementPressed in the table.
 Following were included in the function:
-    1. check if its player one or player two (by using mod operator).
+    1. check if its player one or player two.
     2. push value in the respective empty player arrays. - push command.
     3. called function () "findWinner in the if statement and sort it in ascending order by using sort() method for comparison"
 7. Function for resetting the board & new game. the main difference between the two is when new game is clicked it resets games won counter.